Wekiva Falls RV Resort Spring

 • One weekend, jam with the local DJ at the lagoon, and there are always lagoon games for kids!

-If you run out of things to do drive to Orlando, Daytona Beach, or visit some other the other springs near Wekiva Falls.
+If you run out of things to do, drive to Orlando, Daytona Beach, or visit some other springs near Wekiva Falls.

 The Spring And Swimming Area of Wekiva Falls

 Known as the “Lagoon”, at Wekiva Falls, water is channeled up through a conduit that ‘falls’ into a manicured lagoon for swimming.
 It is a sulfur spring that has been capped and channeled through a pipe.
-On one end, it boasts a sandy beach, and the water flows into the nearby Wekiva River from a sandy-bottomed stream.
+On one end, it boasts a sandy beach, and the water from a sandy-bottomed stream flows into the nearby Wekiva River.

 On an artificial concrete apron surrounding the lagoon, guests spread blankets, pitch canopies, and lounge on beach chairs.
 There are two water slides and a weekend DJ in the natural sulfur spring!